Skip to main content

 Adipose tissue is not merely a passive storage depot; it is an active endocrine organ.
 The biology of the adipocyte is profoundly influenced by androgens.
 DHT, in particular, exerts an anti-adipogenic and pro-lipolytic effect.

 It appears to modulate the expression of key transcription factors involved in adipocyte differentiation, such as PPAR-gamma (peroxisome proliferator-activated receptor gamma), effectively putting the brakes on the creation of new fat cells.
-Furthermore, DHT promotes the expression of genes involved in lipolysis, the process of breaking down stored triglycerides into that can be used for energy.
+Furthermore, DHT promotes the expression of genes involved in lipolysis, the process of breaking down stored triglycerides into free fatty acids that can be used for energy.

 This is achieved through its influence on the beta-adrenergic signaling pathway, the same pathway activated by catecholamines during exercise.